 LA Times Korea bureau chief Demick learned about real life in North Korea from six refugees - how a system of paperwork and informers keeps people in line, how an extraordinary cult of personality built loyalty to three generations of "Dear Leaders", and how the fourth-largest army in the world kept the reclusive country under complete control.
 She also gives grim details about the famine that killed up to 3.5 million people, and the desperate measures North Koreans took to survive.
 And still she finds strength, love, and a desire for a better life among ordinary people in a country that is a perennial source of conflict in the world.
 Neil's Blogging for a Good Book review has his take on Demick's book.

 In their small Maine town, schoolteacher Olive Kitteredge is a familiar figures.
 She is also the heart of the 2009 Pulitzer Prize winner, even when she is only briefly mentioned.
 Olive is tough, unyielding, and unsentimental, but capable of caring for those who truly need her.
 Deciding who needs her and who doesn't leads to conflict with family and neighbors as her life progresses.
 The variety of angles through which both Olive and her town are viewed gives close to a complete portrait of a complicated, memorable woman, but leaves plenty of room for discussion.
-(This Gab Bag was made possible through a contribution from the Bound By Books group, in memory of Christy Jaap) 2 kits, one with 4 regular and 5 Large Print copies, along with an audiobook.
+(This Gab Bag was made possible through a contribution from the Bound By Books group, in memory of Christy Jaap) 270 pages.
+2 kits, one with 4 regular and 5 Large Print copies, along with an audiobook.
 Andrew wrote about it at Blogging for a Good Book.

 Gregory takes readers deep inside the royal court of Henry VIII, choosing the lesser-known Mary Boleyn to tell the stories of ambition, plotting, treachery, and excess the Tudors were known for.
 Mary, pushed into the king's bed as his mistress, bears his children and carves a possible path to the throne for her power-hungry family.
 Eclipsed by her jealous sister Anne, Mary struggles to find happiness in her own life while aiding Anne's singular plot to overthrow Queen Katherine.
 With all the richness and pageantry of a court procession, and an astonishing insight into the cost of claiming power, this is an excellent example of historical fiction.